 As our country counts the cost of COVID-19, there are millions of children like Abdi in urgent need of pastoral and practical support.
 We were able to reach Abdi thanks to the thousands of supporters who give generously to TLG.
 However, without your help, other children will continue to walk the long road alone, with devastating life-long consequences.

+Our community of Hope Givers are like-minded people who share in our vision that no child or family should struggle alone.
 Hope Givers are monthly donors to TLG.
 Their generosity helps transform the lives of children like Abdi, enabling TLG to reach many more of the young people currently struggling alone.

 CLICK HERE to become a Hope Giver and change lives today!